JorgePaladines/PlatformerDemo/README.md

 - Speed: `stompSpeed` downward, limited horizontal movement (`stompHorizontalSpeed` = 2f).
 - On landing, sprints at `dashSpeed` if holding horizontal input.

+## Advanced Mechanics

+### Movement

+- Sprint out of a Stomp by letting go of the down input before touching the ground and holding the direction you want to go
+- Sprint out of a Wall Jump by holding the input direction fast enough after Wall Jumping

 ### Rhythm Mechanic
 *(To be specified later)*
 [Placeholder for rhythm-based mechanics, possibly tied to `RhythmManager.Instance.RegisterAction(false)` in `OnJump`.]